 All liability for any accidents due to failure to observe the specifications contained in the use and maintenance manual accompanying the device is declined.
 Furthermore all liability deriving from improper use of the product by the user (including heat-shock, overload or misuse of the firebox), unauthorised modifications and/or repairs, and the use of non-original spare parts or spare parts not designed for use on this product model are also declined.

-Duration of warranty is three years on the firebox house, grate, flame baffle, moving parts (hinges, handle, and fittings).
+The duration of warranty is three years on the body of the stove and moving parts (hinges, handle, and fittings).